JBlond/dotfiles/README.md

 - [▲n] = n steps ahead of remote
 - [▼n] = n steps behind remote

+## git config

+updates will override `~/.gitconfig`.
+To keep your settings create `~/.machine.gitconfig`.
+It is included in the config and will override any setting.

 ## git aliases and commands